-Being involved in shipping fine art for 20+ years, Fine Art Shippers have many important galleries and auction houses among our clients, including well-known Shapiro Auctions that conduct multiple fine art sales a year, with a focus on American, European, Asian, Latin American, and Russian art.
+Being involved in shipping fine art for 20+ years, Fine Art Shippers has many important galleries and auction houses among its clients, including the well-known Shapiro Auctions that conducts multiple fine art sales a year, with a focus on American, European, Asian, Latin American, and Russian art.
 Moreover, we are proud to be the preferred and recommended art shipping company by this amazing auction house that is known for establishing record prices for numerous artists.

-The Shapiro’s October sale of international fine and decorative art featured many exceptional examples of painting, drawing, sculpture, as well as decorative and religious icon art, starting from the 16th century.
+Shapiro October sale of international fine and decorative art featured many exceptional pieces of painting, drawing, sculpture, as well as decorative and religious icon art, starting from the 16th century.
 Among the highlights of the sale, we can mention the following:

 - “Hawaiian Dream” by Jim Dine (2013)